Top 10 Black Annual and Perennial Plants

 (Helleborus, Zones 4-9)

 This double-bloom hellebore actually has three times as many petals as a single-bloom hellebore.
 Combine that with its amazing velvety flowers, and it’s easy to see why this plant has the horticulture world talking.
-It grows nearly 24 inches tall and wide, and is ideal for shade.
+Onyx Odyssey grows up to 24 inches tall and wide, and is ideal for shade.

 Why we love it: It’s an early bloomer!
 Hellebores start flowering in late winter and continue for several weeks.
 In fact, it’s also known as Lenten rose, because some varieties bloom during Lent.